xxc3nsoredxx/sedutil/README.md

   * libbb/login.c
     * `\C` to clear the screen when parsing `/etc/issue`

-## Build Process
+## Tested hardware
+* Thinkpad T14, Ryzen 7 PRO 4750U, Samsung 970 EVO Plus 1 TB NVMe M.2

+If anyone uses this to set up OPAL 2 on different hardware, please submit a pull request updating the list with whether it works or not.

+# Building from Source
 **NOTE:**
 Doxygen formatting has been ignored.
 Assume it's broken and doesn't work to generate docs.

-Building is supported on Gentoo amd64.
+Release builds are made on Gentoo amd64.
-Any distro should work as long as the necessary tooling is available.
+Any Linux distribution should work as long as the dependencies are available.

-To compile your own version of `sedutil` you will need the standard development tools, an internet connection, and at least 7 GiB of disk space.
-Although not mandatory, at least 12 GiB of space is recommended to safely accommodate the maximum `ccache` size of 5 GiB.
-`du -d 1 -a -c -h` in the root of the repo says 6.7 GiB for me.

-### Dependencies
+## Dependencies and Requirements
 * prepare.sh
   * Source downloads
     * `curl`, `tar`, `gzip`
+    * Working Internet connection (uses Buildroot's `make source` to fetch all the necessary tarballs before the build is started)
   * sedutil tarball creation
     * `autoconf`, `sed`, `make`, `tar`, `xz-utils`
 * Buildroot
   * `which`, `sed`, `make`, `binutils`, `build-essential` (Debian), `gcc`, `g++`, `bash`, `patch`, `gzip`, `bzip2`, `perl`, `tar`, `cpio`, `unzip`, `rsync`, `file`, `bc`, `wget`
+* flash_rescue.sh
+  * root permissions to be able to write to a block device
+* Minimum 7 GiB of free space on disk
+  * 12 GiB to safely accommodate the maximum `ccache` size of 5 GiB
+* Boot images
+  * The `libata.allow_tpm` kernel option set to `1` (handled by the SYSLINUX config file)

 Run `images/check_deps.sh` to test for missing dependencies.
-Doesn't test for `bash`, `which`, or Debian's `build-essential`.
+Doesn't test for `bash`, `which`, Debian's `build-essential`, or availability of root permissions.
+If you're not customizing the images further yourself, the `libata.allow_tpm` requirement is handled by the SYSLINUX config file.

-### Build
+## Build
 `$` denotes user commands

 `#` denotes root commands